Governments scramble to bring citizens home during travel chaos caused by war in the Middle East

 Scrambling for plane tickets

-Commercial airlines are starting to resume some flights, with Etihad, Emirates and Virgin Atlantic all due to operate flights from the UAE to London on Wednesday.
+Commercial airlines were starting to resume some flights, with Etihad, Emirates and Virgin Atlantic due to operate flights from the UAE to London on Wednesday.

 But scores of travelers have struggled to find a way home.
 Li Qian, a 44-year-old tourist from Hangzhou, has been stuck in Abu Dhabi with her family after airspace closures disrupted their return flight to China.
 She said she received repeated missile alerts on her mobile phone and saw smoke rising near areas they had visited.